 If you or a family get hit and hurt by a tractor-trailer, construction vehicle, delivery van, or other commercial truck in central Ohio, make sure you seek legal advice and representation from an experienced Columbus truck accident lawyer.
 Personal injury and wrongful death cases are not all the same, and truck accidents present many unique challenges.

 The Columbus truck accident attorneys with Agee Clymer Mitchell & Portman discuss three of the greatest differences between truck accidents and car crashes here.
 We will be glad to share more information and answer your specific questions if you contact us to schedule a free consultation.
 Request an appointment by calling (614) 678-3318 or by completing this online contact form.
 If your injuries make visiting our Columbus offices difficult, we can come to you.

-The insurance situation will already be complicated because commercial trucks and their drivers are covered by more than policy.
 A typical 18-wheeler rolling down I-70 could have insurance of most of the following:

 Figuring out why the truck accident happened will clarify which insurance policy will apply.
 Often, more than one policy will apply.
 A dedicated Columbus truck accident lawyer will understand how to prepare and present claims tailored to the requirements for each insurer.

 A third major consideration is that it is not enough to merely show that a truck driver or equipment malfunction caused an accident that resulted in juries or death.
 To collect on insurance claims or succeed with a civil lawsuit, the victim must show that a specific act of negligence or instance of reckless behavior led to the crash.
 The victim must then show that the crash created the harm he or she suffered.